 “By this we know that we love the children of Elohim, when we love Elohim and guard His commands.
 For this is the love for Elohim, that we guard His commands, and His commands are not heavy.”
 (1 John 5:2-3)

 If you are unfamiliar with the commands of Elohim, I am working on a series of posts right now titled, “Testing the 613.”
-Right now, I have parts 1-3 published, feel free to give them a read, so you too can learn how to love Elohim.
+Feel free to give them a read, so you too can learn how to love Elohim.
 Don’t fret or feel overwhelmed by the number of commands, take it slow and learn them a little at a time, as James instructed in Acts 15.
 It’s better to be a child who is learning and applying the instructions than to be one who is not.

-Brothers and Sisters, I hope this post and this website in general helps you in your walk with Messiah and it is my prayer that you continue to grow, to test all things, and that the Ruach Hakodesh leads you into all Truth.
+I hope this post and this website, in general, helps you in your walk with Messiah and it is my prayer that you continue to grow, to test all things and that the Ruach Hakodesh leads you into all Truth.